Hireland95/Hireland95/README.md

   </a>
 </p>

-# 👨‍💻 Key projects I have been working on**
+**👨‍💻 Key projects I have been working on**

 # ⚽️ FPLBOT

 ⭐️ Fantasy Premier Leauge insights tool.
 Designed to help players make better informed transfer decisions throughout the 2022/2023 season.

 🔗 Unlock your Fantasy Premier League potential 👉👉👉 www.fplbot.co.uk 👈👈👈 Your FPL id is required to sign-up!

 🎬 (If you do not currently play FPL then below is a screen recording so you can see the user journey 😎)

 <details>
 <summary> 📊 <strong>Project details</strong>  </summary>
 <br>

-    - Yes this is the one

-    -  ANd this and this.
+     💻 FPLBOT regularly pulls data from 2 of the Fantasy Premier League's API's & pushes through our model to provide up to date player recommendations

+     🔄 Through automated background jobs FLPBOT processes multiple data points on over 600 players and 10 fixtures each weekend

+     📈 Players are able to filter FPLBOT's trasfer suggestions by fixture difficulty, position & price

 </details>

  https://github.com/Hireland95/Hireland95/assets/138002221/2b06952b-8e99-4ea8-a48b-504f4bc81250